 First choose the date you’d like to visit a baseball game or view the table below.
 The tickets can be paid by credit card.
 You can only purchase mobile tickets (for your smartphone) or paper tickets to a New York Yankees game.
 The mobile tickets can’t and don’t need to be printed out.

-NewYork.com.au is the only website that offers free local pick up for your (paper) tickets.
-This is possible from Monday to Friday at an office near the Empire State Building.
-Is your Yankees game on Saturday or Sunday and not able to pick up your tickets before Friday at 15:00?
-In that case your tickets will be ready for you near Yankee Stadium!
+NewYork.com.au is the only website that offers free local pick up of your (paper) tickets.
+This is possible from Monday to Saturday at the office located on Times Square.
+See here for the address and opening hours.
+If your Yankees game is on a Sunday, then you can pick up your tickets on Saturday at the latest.

 The tickets on the site are from season ticket holders who cannot make it, this is why they are available at discounted prices.
 Sometimes the tickets are more expensive than the original price, this means that the New York Yankees match is sold out.

 Where Should I sit at a Yankees Game?

 Tickets for the New York Yankees can cost anything between $10 and a few thousands dollars.
 A reasonable price for a good seat costs somewhere in the region of $35 and $105 a ticket.
 The Yankee Stadium is huge.
 To have a good view, I recommend choosing seats within the areas that I have marked in red on the plan below.

 If you are going to a game primarily for the atmosphere, then tickets in the 400- series (above the area marked in red below) are also fine.
 I do recommend choosing a row number as low as possible.

 The only seats that I don’t recommend are at the the back of the playing field.
 From here, you only get a partial view of the game.